 This stage is notified just before the boot loader hands off to the OS loader.
-FSP will use it to do some specific initialization for processor and chipset that is required before control is transferred to the OS.
+FSP will use it to do specific initialization for the processor and the chipset before control is transferred to the OS.

 6.8.4 Return Values